Beginnings

 Some are sprouting, some are growing, some have lived a lifetime, and winter has come.

-While others are still in the ground, in their shell, waiting for that drop of water of reality to break their shell and lift them up.
+While others are still in the ground, in their shell, waiting for that drop of human kindness, that drop of reality, to break their shell and let them grow.

 To begin.